manoj27110696123/personal-conflict-practice-manoj27110696123/my-file3.md

-made a new change to the file
-added another line
+made a new change to the file1 added another line